 Who would have thought that trousers requested by a ski champion could one day dress all of the fashion world?
 Whether it’s Haute Couture or ready-to-wear, stylists and fashionistas have adopted it.
-Casually worn with the latest sneakers or with high patent pumps, we love it!
-But did you know that the first fuseau was created by a tailor from Megève with an unusual history?
-Let’s focus on an extraordinary family saga … that is still carried on.
+Whether you go for a casual look with the latest sneakers or you pair it with high patent pumps, we love it!
+But did you know that the first fuseau was created by a tailor from Megève with an unusual story?
+Let’s focus on an extraordinary family saga … that goes on to this day.

 AAllard’s fuseau: the original one and only

 A brilliant idea